- Julia Louis-Dreyfus starred in and served as executive producer for HBO’s hit series Veep, which wrapped after seven critically-acclaimed seasons.

-Her other television credits include multiple appearances on HBO's Curb Your Enthusiasm which was co-created by Larry David of Seinfeld, a recurring role on Matt Groening's The Simpsons on FOX, a recurring role in 2003 on Fox's critically acclaimed Arrested Development, NBC's 2002 real-time sitcom Watching Ellie, and the TNT animated film Animal Farm to which she lent her voice alongside Ian Holm, Kelsey Grammer and Patrick Stewart.
-Louis-Dreyfus first made her mark on television during a three-year stint (1982-1985) on Saturday Night Live opposite the likes of Billy Crystal, Christopher Guest and Eddie Murphy.
+Her television credits include multiple appearances on Curb Your Enthusiasm, as well as recurring roles on The Simpsons and Arrested Development, among many others.
+She first made her mark on television during a three-year stint (1982-1985) on Saturday Night Live, opposite the likes of Billy Crystal, Christopher Guest and Eddie Murphy.
 She subsequently hosted the show twice, becoming the first female former cast member to return as host.

-She studied theater at Northwestern University where she was also a recipient of a Doctor of Arts in 2007.
-During college, she was a member of The Practical Theater Company, and Chicago's famed Second-City comedy troupe.
+Louis-Dreyfus studied theater at Northwestern University where she was a member of The Practical Theater Company, and Chicago's famed Second-City comedy troupe.
+She currently resides in Los Angeles with her husband, Brad Hall, and their two sons, Charlie and Henry.

 “She was gracious and a true professional.
 She was very well received by our attendees.”